justinsuen/chartesian/README.md

 ## Minimum Viable Product

-A Chartio Clone is a web application inspired by [Chartio](https://www.chartio.com) built using Ruby on Rails backend and React/Redux frontend.
+Chartesian is a web application inspired by [Chartio](https://www.chartio.com) built using Ruby on Rails backend and React/Redux frontend.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku